Kakifrucht/HalfminerSystem/README.md

     - After set amount of kills has been reached, blocks players for a set amount of time
       - Checks interval between kills, resets if interval exceeds given amount
       - Broadcasts block to all players
-        - Warns players one kill before they get blocked
+        - Pre warns players one kill before they get blocked
         - Also prints informational message that killfarming is not allowed
       - Blocks further PvP (both denies for blocked players and prevent other players from hitting aswell)
         - Direct hitting